JosDaw/no-trace-ocr/README.md

 4. Ensure that the Google service account you created has admin/create/edit/delete access to the storage bucket and to Google Cloud Vision.
 5. Add the obtained credentials to your .env.local file.
 6. Run `npm install` in your terminal to install all required dependencies.
+7. Run `npx husky install` to prepare commit linting.
-7. Run `npm run dev` to start the development server.
+8. Run `npm run dev` to start the development server.

 ## License